Determining Divorced Parents' Ability To Pay For College

 Unfortunately, that’s exactly right.

-In New Jersey, divorced parents are often legally required to contribute to their child’s college education.
+In New Jersey, divorced parents are often legally required to contribute to their child’s college education consistent with their "ability to pay."

 It surprises a lot of people.